-The shower and sink in the bathroom are a solid, continuous surface.
-When cleaning this surface, use care to prevent scratching or marring it.
+The shower and sink (Figures 13-3 and 13-4) in the bathroom are a solid, continuous surface.
+When cleaning this surface, use care to prevent scratching or marring.

-Figure 13-4:
+Figure 13-4: Shower

 WATER PUMP

 The water pump is self-priming and totally automatic, operating on demand whenever water is required.
 The water pump is used to pressurize the freshwater system when the unit is not connected to city water.
 The switches (Figure 13-5) are located in various, conveniently located areas throughout the motorhome where water is accessible.